 According to 2-Be-Safe (2012), motorcycle use of bus lanes is appropriate for application in urban areas and is considered to be efficient in countries with a high degree of compliance with the law.
 Factors to be taken into consideration when implementing this are the road environment, bus speeds, and bus density in the lane.
 According to 2-Be-Safe (2012), following permission for motorcycles to travel in bus lanes, a rise in the number of motorcycles travelling in PTRs and a decrease in motorcycle travel time can be expected, and motorcycle presence in bus lanes is not expected to influence bus travel times.
 However, care must be taken to ensure that there is no worsening in the number of accidents involving motorcycles after such a traffic arrangement is implemented compared to the preceding period.

-The study topic
+The Israeli study

 With the increasing density of urban traffic and increased awareness of the need for improved motorcycle mobility and safety, more cities around the world are considering the possibility of permitting motorcycle travel in bus lanes.

-Previous research indicated that this measure was introduced in various European cities, whereas the detailed examinations of its impacts are not common and were reported mostly in the United Kingdom.
+While such a measure has been introduced in a number of countries, there are few detailed examinations of its impacts, and those that exist have been reported mostly in the United Kingdom.

-In Israel, following the decision of the Ministry of Transport and the Tel-Aviv-Yafo municipality, the use of bus lanes by motorcycles was introduced in the city of Tel-Aviv, initially in the form of a trial that comprised two streets - major traffic routes, with a total length of 5.5 km (Figure 1).
-The measure was initiated in the mid of February 2016, through the media and the new traffic signs installed on the roadsides (with a permission for motorcycles to use the bus lanes).
-The trial was planned for six months and was accompanied by an evaluation study.
-The purpose of the study was to examine the mobility and safety impacts of the measure – a permission for motorcycles to use the bus lanes, by means of after-before comparisons of road user behaviour indicators and accident changes on the two routes.
+In Israel, following a decision by the Ministry of Transport and the Tel Aviv-Yafo Municipality, the use of bus lanes by motorcycles was introduced in the city of Tel Aviv, initially in the form of a trial on two major traffic routes, with a total length of 5.5 km (Figure 1).
+The measure was initiated in the middle of February 2016.
+The public was informed of the change through the media and new traffic signs installed on the roadsides showing that motorcycles had permission to use the bus lanes.
+The trial was planned for six months and was accompanied by an evaluation study to examine the mobility and safety impacts of the measure, comparing road user behavior indicators and accident changes on the two routes before and after implementation of the measure.

 Methodology